 Those who are forgiving (Matthew 6:14), possess a contrite spirit (Psalm 34:18), live a life of are loving and giving (Matthew 5:42, 44) and all those who possesses a repentant mind (Job 42:5 - 6) are beautiful to God.
 It must be especially wonderful when someone repents, and changes from the old ways to the ways of the Creator when the truth is revealed.

-One of the greatest miracles in the early New Testament church occurred in Jerusalem's temple, at a gate called Beautiful (Acts 3:2).
 The gate, which faced the rising sun, was deemed to be magnificent because it was made of Corinthian brass and was adorned with thick plates of silver and gold.
 One day the gate fulfilled its name to the full when Peter and John, through the power of God, healed a lame man and had a chance to preach about Christ (Acts 3:9 - 26).

-The only other early church reference to beautiful, not found in the book of Acts, is in Romans 10.
+The only other early church reference to beauty, not found in the book of Acts, is in Romans 10.
 It is here that we discover one of the greatest things that the heart of God delights in.
 Paul writes, "How beautiful are the feet of those who announce the gospel of peace, and those who announce the good news of good things!"
 (Romans 10:15, HBFV).